vashishtavarma/rag-playground/README.md

 - FastEmbed library for efficient text embeddings
 - Django framework for rapid web development
 - BAAI for the BGE embedding model

-## 📧 Support

-For questions or issues, please open an issue in the repository or contact the development team.